-Hoka One One Odyssey 2 Facts
+Hoka One One Odyssey 2 Review Facts

 .
 The Odyssey 2's outsole is made to last and the rubber pods found underfoot help to increase durability in areas that get the most impact.
 Surprisingly, the shoe has excellent ground feel despite its chunky midsole and maximalist appearance.

 of the shoe down.
-There are also overlays on the upper, particularly in the midfoot area, that provide additional support for the wearer's foot.
+There are also overlays featured on the upper, particularly in the midfoot area, that provides additional support for the wearer's foot.
 Runners will feel snug and secure in the midfoot area.
 The tongue is nicely padded, but some runners found it was a bit too stiff for their liking.
 Some runners also commented on the shortness of the laces.
 It's not too difficult to switch out laces, though, if you prefer something longer or even shorter.
 The heel cup has a bit of a snugger fit than the original Odyssey and most runners found this to be a positive as it helped with support.

 .
 There is a hard overlay on the Odyssey 2's tongue that seems to be the cause of this discomfort.

 The Hoka One One Odyssey 2 looks quite chunky and heavy.
 This probably isn't a shoe you'll be wearing around town, since its definitely an eye-catcher.
 Their platform design looks a bit conspicuous even during a run.
 Still, the Odyssey 2 features a nice fresh design that looks modern and fun

 .
 The colors offered are bright and attractive.
 If you enjoy standing out a bit during a group run, the Odyssey 2s will certainly have other runners staring at your feet.

 The outsole of the Hoka One One Odyssey 2 is composed of durable rubber.
 The Hi-Abrasion material is meant to stand up to rigorous use.
 There are also pods on the sole of the shoe which help to protect from use in high-impact